 >

+QUESTION/PROBLEM: Critical Thinking Skills - Definitions and Assessmentlast updated September 8, 1997Example queries: How do I incorporate the development of critical thinking skills into the curriculum?
+What assessments are available for measuring students' critical thinking skills?
 What type of critical thinking might be associated with acquiring any type of masters degree in alternative medicine?

 Table of Contents

-Two of the most important issues pertaining to the promotion of critical thinking skills in the classroom are: 1) changes in teachers' classroom management techniques, and 2) assessments that go beyond the measurement of mere recall.
+COMMENTARYTwo of the most important issues pertaining to the promotion of critical thinking skills in the classroom are: 1) changes in teachers' classroom management techniques, and 2) assessments that go beyond the measurement of mere recall.
 Therefore, the appended citations reflect: 1) both interdisciplinary and subject-specific approaches to the incorporation of critical thinking skills into elementary, secondary, and postsecondary curricula, and 2) the assessment of critical thinking skills by both standardized and non-standardized measures.
+INTERNET RESOURCESUse the ETS/ERIC Test File and the Test Review Locator to identify descriptions and critiques of appropriate measures by typing in the phrase "critical thinking" at the prompts.

 /cthink - The Critical Thinking Community